swcarpentry/DEPRECATED-bc/novice/matlab/02-loop.md

 <!-- FIXME: Need to mention that strings are arrays -->
 <!-- FIXME: Decide on consistent string---single or double quotes? -->

-## Saving Our Work
+### Saving Our Work

-### Writing Scipts
+### Writing Scripts

 In addition to running MATLAB commands one-by-one on the command line, we can also write several commands in a _script_.
-A MATLAB scipt is just a text file with a `.m` extension.
-We've written commands to load data from a `.csv` file and dsiplays some statisitics about that data.
+A MATLAB script is just a text file with a `.m` extension.
+We've written commands to load data from a `.csv` file and displays some statistics about that data.
 Let's put those commands in a script called `analyze.m`:

 ~~~